-Only 2% of addicts entered into the NHS ‘system’ get anywhere near a rehab centre ““ and often only when at death’s door.
+Only 2% of addicts entered into the NHS ‘system’ get anywhere near a rehab centre “and often only when at death’s door.

 This is how the NHS both in Scotland and England are treating drug and alcohol addicts.
-Addicts who want to take the best route into recovery ““ which is residential rehabilitation ““ are being told by GPs and social workers up and down the country, “no chance.”
+Addicts who want to take the best route into recovery “which is residential rehabilitation “are being told by GPs and social workers up and down the country, “no chance.”

 Levels of referrals to rehab in Scotland are “abysmal” to quote Castle Craig’s chairman Peter McCann.
-In some areas it is still possible to be referred into rehab but in most areas this proven treatment is rarely offered.
+In some areas, it is still possible to be referred into rehab but in most areas, this proven treatment is rarely offered.

-As a result of this, addicts are being ‘parked’ on substitute drugs such as methadone with their lives left in limbo, or just left to deteriorate, or even subjected to the dangerous practice of multiple home detoxes.
-Meanwhile rehab centres are closing, or sitting half empty.
+As a result of this, addicts are being ‘parked’ on substitute drugs such as methadone with their lives left in limbo, or just left to deteriorate or even subjected to the dangerous practice of multiple home detoxes.
+Meanwhile, rehab centres are closing, or sitting half empty.

 We first heard it in September 2006 when the Scottish government created the ‘National Quality Standards for Substance Misuse Services’.
-In the introduction to these standards it was recognised that people who misuse alcohol or drugs often have a range of needs, and to meet these needs there is a wide range of services across Scotland which can provide treatment and support.
+In the introduction to these standards it was recognised that people who misuse alcohol or drugs often have a range of needs, and to meet these needs there is a wide range of services across Scotland that can provide treatment and support.

-In 2008 a strategy document called “The Road to Recovery ““ a new approach to tackling Scotland’s drug problem” was published.
+In 2008 a strategy document called “The Road to Recovery “a new approach to tackling Scotland’s drug problem” was published.
 It was produced by the Scottish Government and it states that “we would expect the following treatments to be available in each part of Scotland”.
-The document then lists detoxification, relapse prevention programmes as well as “residential rehabilitation ““ lasting from between three months and one year”.
+The document then lists detoxification, relapse prevention programmes as well as “residential rehabilitation – lasting from between three months and one year”.

-In March 2009 the Auditor General for Scotland produced a study on drug and alcohol services in Scotland, and the following extract is particularly relevant: “it is important that a range of services is available to meet the needs of people who misuse drugs and alcohol as it is unlikely that a single service or type of treatment will suit everyone”¦Service users should be actively involved in these decisions.”
+In March 2009 the Auditor General for Scotland produced a study on drug and alcohol services in Scotland, and the following extract is particularly relevant: “it is important that a range of services is available to meet the needs of people who misuse drugs and alcohol as it is unlikely that a single service or type of treatment will suit everyone”Service users should be actively involved in these decisions.”